 You’ll pass by the Musée alsacien, a museum depicting daily rural life in Alsace in the 18th and 19th centuries; the Palais Rohan, a masterpiece of French Baroque architecture and home to the museums of decorative art, archaeology, and fine arts; and amazing viewpoints along the quay.

-Learn more about Alsace in these museums, or continue your walk to Strasbourg’s architectural gem: the Cathedral.
+Learn more about Alsace in these museums or continue your stroll to Strasbourg’s architectural gem: the Cathedral.

-The Cathedral of our Lady of Strasbourg is considered to be one of the finest examples of late Gothic architecture.
+The Cathedral of Our Lady of Strasbourg is one of the finest examples of late Gothic architecture.

 Fun fact: sandstone from the Vosges mountains gives the cathedral its pink hue.

-Take some time to admire the cathedral’s façade and interiors, then escape the crowds and head over to Place Kléber.
+Take some time to admire the cathedral’s façade and interiors, as well as the astronomical clock, then escape the crowds and head over to Place Kléber.